ibm-cloud-docs/discovery-data/backup-restore.md

 -   Ingesting documents
 -   Training a trained query model

+The amount of storage that is available in the node where you run the backup script must be 3 times the size of the PostgreSQL data store that you plan to back up and restore.
+If your data store is large, consider using a persistent volume claim instead of relying on the node's ephemeral storage.
+For more information, see [Configuring jobs to use PVC](#pvc).
+{: attention}

 Complete the following steps to back up {{site.data.keyword.discoveryfull}} data by using the backup scripts:

 1. Enter the following command to set the current namespace where your {{site.data.keyword.discoveryshort}} instance is deployed: